CMPSCI 250: Introduction to Computation

 Late homework will in general not be

-accepted -- I'll deal with valid excuses by giving "excused" grades on
+accepted -- we'll deal with valid excuses by giving "excused" grades on

 - Discussions (7%): Attendance at the Friday discussion sections